asheroto/Registry-Jumper/README.md

 Click the path below to copy to clipboard, then press Win+R, paste it in the Run box, and press enter to run the install script.

 If this path doesn't exist, you may be using a non-default profile.
-In that case, you can find your Chrome profile path by visiting `chrome://version` and looking at the "Profile Path" line.
+In that case, you can find your Chrome profile path by visiting `chrome://version` and looking at the `Profile Path` line.
 Unfortunately, due to Chrome security restrictions, this extension cannot find the profile path automatically.

 The default installation path is based on your browser and operating system.
 For example: